eviedense/CI.SI/EXTRA/FAZBEAR NIGHTS - FINALE.md

 And then she was dormant.
 In an empty room, soaked in her own blood, in a mascot suit that a man had used to kill children.
 The same man who had just mocked her. \
 She wouldn't let him get away with it. \
 The only thing keeping her conscious was raw anger.
+Anger that she'd been left like this.
+Anger that she couldn't solve what really happened to her sister.
+Anger that she couldn't save the kids trapped in the animatronics.

 But how long would it last her?